 If you want to gain access to a new audience that you might not be getting to through OTAs and remarketing, digital marketing can be a great way to do this.
 As already mentioned, Facebook Groups are a great tool for doing this as it lets you reach out to a specific niche of people.
 You can also work on your use of hashtags on Instagram.

 SEO is an important concept for getting more website visits.
-If you’re using WordPress there are plenty of plug-ins to help you with this.
+If you’re using WordPress, plenty of plug-ins help you with this.
 If you are truly stuck, consider hiring a professional.
-There is a bit of trial and error involved, but once it works you will notice massive increases in people looking at your website.
+There is a bit of trial and error involved, but once it works, you will notice massive increases in people looking at your website.

 Facebook Advertising is the easiest and quickest method of gaining new potential customers.
 You can narrow down your audience to only reach people likely to book.
-This also takes some research, however, you can upload remarketing list information to Facebook to make the process easier.
-Facebook has an option where you can choose to only target people who have looked at your website.
+This also takes some research.
+However, you can upload remarketing list information to Facebook to make the process easier.
+Facebook has an option where you can choose only to target people who have looked at your website.
 You can also narrow down by demographics and interests.
-Of the paid advertising options, this is usually the cheapest if you target well.
+This is usually the cheapest of the paid advertising options if you target well.

 There are heaps of options out there for upping your chances of direct bookings.
 These are just some of the simplest tools available for you to use right now.
-Once you have got these right you can also look into how content creation and non-traditional marketing methods could help you.
+Once you have got these right, you can also look into how content creation and non-traditional marketing methods could help you.
 Give it a go.
-I’m sure you will notice an increase in bookings.
-Good luck!